Electric-Coin-Company/zashi-ios/CODE_REVIEW_GUIDELINES.md

 In summary, here's a checklist that summarizes what reviewers should be looking for when doing a Code Review [1]

 - The code is well-designed.
+- The code abides by the [Coding Guidelines](../blob/main/docs/CODING_GUIDELINES.md)?
 - The functionality is good for the users of the code.
 - Any UI changes are sensible and look good.
 - Any parallel programming is done safely.